 Workstreams 2021-22 Outputs Support the improvement of the effectiveness of existing quality assurance activities.
 31. Quality Assurance Network We will continue to support and hold regular meetings of the Regional Quality Assurance Network.
 Maintain the library of shared Quality Assurance Tools.
 Further the shared understanding of good practice, through network meetings, sharing practice standards.
 Where possible we will deliver mutual quality assurance activity based on the Peer Challenge Triads/Quartets Develop opportunities for mutual external audit moderation and challenge.
 DCS Sponsor: Stuart Ashley (Hampshire and Isle of Wight on behalf of Steve Crocker) Develop a CP chairs network with the aim of enhancing the contribution of CP chairs to quality assurance.
 See line 2 32.
 SEND 19 Network To hold regular meetings of the SEND 19 Network, its sub-groups, including joint meetings with AD Education network, focused on supporting and sharing successful practice in delivering effective SEND services and managing SEND resources.
 Build on learning from Covid19 response groups to maintain improved levels of collaboration.
-DCS Sponsor: Kevin McDaniel (Windsor and Maidenhead) Priority areas of focus 2021-22 to be: Mainstream inclusion at SEN Support Ordinarily available provision Early years work with SEND Refreshing readiness for Joint Inspections/ Reinspections Maximising health partnerships Scaling up mental health support Exploring opportunities for better management of high needs funding INMSS T&F Group Preparing for Adulthood (PfA) T&F Groups Inclusion working group Develop regional response to the SEND review (detail to follow when known) To reinstate (post-pandemic) EHCP peer moderation and review activity e.g., to share learning and increase quality of assessments and plans To influence DfE SEND Improvement Unit and their contractors to ensure their support program is in line with SE region needs and priorities.
-33. Support for Lead Members Network To deliver induction and development support for Lead members Working with LGA to develop and deliver a development programme for Lead Members across the region Lobbying of central government To develop peer challenge arrangements for lead Lead Member Sponsor: Cllr Gareth Barnard (Bracknell Forest) members to complement the DCS-led annual self- assessment and peer challenge.
-Other SESLIP activity: 34.
-Post-Covid Learning Recovery Planning To recommend shared positions about learning recovery in schools following disruption to learning in 2020 and 2021.
+DCS Sponsor: Kevin McDaniel (Windsor and Maidenhead) See line 2 Priority areas of focus 2021-22 to be: Mainstream inclusion and SEN Support Ordinarily available provision Early years work with SEND Refreshing readiness for Joint Inspections/ Reinspections Maximising health partnerships Scaling up mental health support Exploring opportunities for better management of high needs funding INMSS T&F Group Preparing for Adulthood (PfA) T&F Groups Inclusion working group Develop regional response to the SEND review (detail to follow when known) To reinstate (post-pandemic) EHCP peer moderation and review activity e.g., to share learning and increase quality of assessments and plans To influence DfE SEND Improvement Unit and their contractors to ensure their support program is in 33.
+Support for Lead Members Network To deliver induction and development support for Working with LGA to develop and deliver a development programme for Lead Members across the region Lobbying of central government Lead members To deliver a programme of expert workshops to improve the technical knowledge of lead members To develop peer challenge arrangements for lead Lead Member Sponsor: Cllr Gareth Barnard (Bracknell Forest) members to complement the DCS-led annual self- assessment and peer challenge.
+Other SESLIP activity: assessment and peer chancinge.
+34. Post-Covid Learning Recovery Planning To recommend shared positions about learning recovery in schools following disruption to learning in 2020 and 2021.
 Develop thinking, assemble evidence and recommend shared positions about approaches to learning recovery across local school systems.
 Conduct a roundtable between local authority leaders and school / MAT leaders about learning

 Workstreams 2021-22 Outputs

 To clarify the strategic role of the local authority in recovery and disseminate recommended outputs

 support of learning recovery and ways to from this.

 champion the needs of vulnerable learners.

 Develop thinking, assemble evidence and

-DCS Sponsor: Carol Cammiss (Wokingham) recommend share positions about re-engaging the most vulnerable learners and how to monitor progress across the local school system.
-Explore what options there are to include suitable

-indicators in the Education Data Dashboard.
+DCS Sponsor: Deb Austin (Brighton and Hove) recommend share positions about re-engaging the most vulnerable learners and how to monitor progress across the local school system.
+Explore what options there are to include suitable indicators in the Education Data Dashboard.

 35. Input to the DfE Care Review

 To respond to the DfE Care review consultation To respond to the DfE Care Review consultation

 DCS Sponsor: Lucy Butler (West Sussex)